Job Title: Diabetes Sports Camp Team

 – Communicate with camp Leadership Staff about participant experiences and concerns.

-– Attend weekly staff meetings and a 3 day in-service staff training.
+– Attend weekly staff meetings, daily on-site debriefs and a 5 day in-service staff training.

 – Lead and include all children in regular diabetes management tasks per provided schedule.